D4majaUK/D4majaUK/_posts/2022-09-06-not-technical-but.md

 >Picture an interview scenario for a permanent role, where i’m asked a simple question: Do you have experience in MS-DOS?
 >I remember it so well.
 My response was.....No!
 I don’t know what that is.
 >
->Skip back to the post of 1987, and you will see I mentioned the command line.
+>Skip back a couple of years, and I'm using the command line daily at college.
 MS-DOS and command line are the same.
 >This I didn’t realise.
 >
 >Fortunate for me, I ended up working in the same office as the person who actually got the job I applied for and failed.